Black And Pro-Life In America

 Walter has received numerous forms of communication asking the question: "What happened in front of the abortion clinic?" on the dates in question.
 As such, the video clips below are provided to give the viewer a sense of what was happening in front of the abortion clinic, live footage of Walter in jail and represents an attempt to visually document the case for posterity, and for later review.
 Top So, what's happening in front of the abortion clinic?
 Walter is in black wearing a baseball cap that says "Got Jesus?" on the front while standing on a public sidewalk in front of an abortion clinic in Oakland, California.
 Additionally, he is holding literature, carrying a sign that says: "God [Jesus] loves you and your baby.
 Let us help you."
 To those entering the abortion clinic Walter says: "Good morning, may I talk to you about alternatives to the clinic."
 The others on the public sidewalk with Walter, wearing orange vests are volunteering as abortion clinic escorts.
 These abortion clinic escorts are purposefully blocking Walter's person and sign with their blank signs.
 The video clips below are taken from the interactions between Walter and the abortion clinic escorts on Tuesday, April 29th, 2008 and Tuesday, May 13th, 2008 between 8:30 and 10:00 in the morning.
 Please Note: These particular clips were selected and reviewed to ensure that no patient would be identifiable from the video.
 Top

 Jim Crow Laws (1877-1954), regulated relationships between Whites and Blacks.
 "Jim Crow Laws" were passed principally to subordinate Black Americans as a group to White Americans and to legally enforce a viewpoint favored by White Americans.
 Today, the "Bubble Law" in Oakland, California is designed to favor the viewpoint of Pro-Abortionists and was passed principally by the Oakland City Council to subordinate the Pro-Life viewpoint to the Pro-Abortion viewpoint.
 You will notice in the video clips below that abortion clinic escorts (those wearing orange vests) have the right to block Walter's person, message and can walk up to and along with anyone going into the abortion clinic.
 You will also notice Walter's Pro-Life viewpoint does not afford him the same rights and privileges.
 Clearly this is viewpoint discrimination.
 Why should Walter's viewpoint cost him the loss of his constitutionally guaranteed First Amendment rights as a citizen of the United States of America?
 Sadly we are facing the re-emergence of reconstruction era "Jim Crow Laws" in Oakland, California today!
 Thank you for the love, support and prayer Walter has received from many nationwide.
+The Bible teaches that "Prayer Changes Things."
+Read Acts 9:40; Acts 28:15-16 and James 5:17-18.
 To learn more about Walter's trial in court please visit our Library and review our Press Releases, Foundation News articles and Walter's columns, please click here.
 To God be the glory!
 Top